jpcompartir/LimpiaR/README.md

 The name comes from 'limpiar' the Spanish verb'to clean'.
 Generally when calling a LimpiaR function, you can think of it as 'clean...'.

-LimpiaR is primarily used for cleaning messy text data, such as that which comes from social media or reviews.
+LimpiaR is primarily used for cleaning unstructured text data, such as that which comes from social media or reviews.
 In its initial release, it is focused around the Spanish language, however, some of its functions are language-ambivalent.

 ## Installing the package